kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

 This document gives a construction for KEM-based authentication in TLS 1.3.
 The overall design approach is a simple: usage of Key Encapsulation Mechanisms (KEM) for certificate-based authentication.
-Authentication happens via asymmetric cryptography by the usage of KEMs by using the long-term KEM public keys in the Certificate.
+Authentication happens via asymmetric cryptography by the usage of KEMs advertised as the long-term KEM public keys in the Certificate.

-TLS 1.3 is in essence a signed key exchange protocol.
+TLS 1.3 is in essence a signed key exchange protocol (if using certificate-based authentication).
 Authentication in TLS 1.3 is achieved by signing the handshake transcript.
 KEM-based authentication provides authentication by deriving a shared secret that is encapsulated against the public key contained in the certificate.
 Only the holder of the private key corresponding to the certificate's public key can derive the same shared secret and thus decrypt it's peers messages.

 This approach is appropriate for endpoints that have KEM public keys.
-Though this is currently rare, certificates could be issued with (EC)DH public keys as specified for instance in {{I-D.ietf-curdle-pkix}}, or through delegated credentials {{I-D.ietf-tls-subcerts}}.
+Though this is currently rare, certificates could be issued with (EC)DH public keys as specified for instance in {{I-D.ietf-curdle-pkix}}, or using a delegation mechanism, such as delegated credentials {{I-D.ietf-tls-subcerts}}.

-In this proposal we use the DH-based KEMs from {{!I-D.irtf-cfrg-hpke}}, but we believe KEMs are especially worth discussing in the context of the TLS protocol because NIST is in the process of standardizing post-quantum KEM algorithms to replace "classic" key exchange based on elliptic curve or finite-field Diffie-Hellman [NISTPQC].
+In this proposal we use the DH-based KEMs from {{!I-D.irtf-cfrg-hpke}}.
+We believe KEMs are especially worth discussing in the context of the TLS protocol because NIST is in the process of standardizing post-quantum KEM algorithms to replace "classic" key exchange (based on elliptic curve or finite-field Diffie-Hellman [NISTPQC]).

-This proposal draws inspiration from {{!I-D.ietf-tls-semistatic-dh}} which is in turn based on the OPTLS proposal for TLS 1.3 [KW16].
-However, these proposals requires non-interactive key exchange: they combine the client's public key with the server's long-term key.
-This does impose a requirement that the ephemeral and static keys use the same algorithm, which this proposal does not require.
-Additionally, there are no post-quantum proposals for non-interactive key exchange currently considered for standardization, while several KEMs are on the way.
+This proposal draws inspiration from {{!I-D.ietf-tls-semistatic-dh}}, which is in turn based on the OPTLS proposal for TLS 1.3 [KW16].
+However, these proposals require a non-interactive key exchange: they combine the client's public key with the server's long-term key.
+This imposes a requirement that the ephemeral and static keys use the same algorithm, which this proposal does not require.
+Additionally, there are no post-quantum proposals for a non-interactive key exchange currently considered for standardization, while several KEMs are on the way.

 # Requirements Notation